 - The consulting team has had multiple meetings with the airport and FAA traffic control tower personnel.
 A flight training forum was also held in February.
 The event was intended to engage industry stakeholders and encourage participation the process.
 A number of initiatives and strategies were identified for reducing noise impacts.
 An industry advisory group was established to keep this effort moving forward.

 - Task 4 - Strategy development

-- Over the next 2-3 months, the consultants will work with our partner stakeholders to develop a list of short, medium and long-term strategies intended to reduce noise impacts on the community.
+- The consultants will work with our partner stakeholders to develop a list of short, medium and long-term strategies intended to reduce noise impacts on the community.
 The consultants will also develop an education and outreach program to encourage ongoing collaboration with industry partners like the airport and FAA and expand awareness of the new noise program and to encourage compliance.

 If you have questions about the project or comments you would like to share with the City, please email us here.